mobizt/ESP-Mail-Client/README.md

 session.server.port = 587;
-session.login.email = "your Email address"; //set to empty for no SMTP Authentication session.login.password = "your Email password"; //set to empty for no SMTP Authentication session.login.user_domain = "your domain or ip e.g. mydomain.com";
+session.login.email = "your Email address"; //set to empty for no SMTP Authentication session.login.password = "your Email password"; //set to empty for no SMTP Authentication session.login.user_domain = "client domain or ip e.g. mydomain.com";

 // Define the SMTP_Message class variable to handle to message being transport SMTP_Message message;